 Here's another design idea.
 Again, you can use a foam or metal wreath frame — for this project; we went with the latter.

 - This confetti-inspired wreath was made using 10 large pom-poms created from one skein of Color Waves by Lionbrand in Ocean Drive and five small pom-poms in different colors plucked from a package of Bonbons by Lionbrand in Brights.

 - First, cover roughly 80 percent of the wreath with the large pom-poms.
 To do, sew into place as shown in the earlier steps.

 - Fill the remaining... empty section with small pom-poms.

 23 of 23

 Pom-Pom Wreath: Go Boho-Chic

-You can make this boho-chic wreath using yarn remnants in different colors, plies, and textures.
+You can make this boho-chic wreath using yarn remnants in different colors and textures.
 Here's what we did:

-- We wrapped a metal 12-inch form with Isaac Mizrahi Craft Lexington Yarn in a multicolor shade called Stuyvesant.
+- We wrapped a metal 12-inch form with multicolor yarn.